RiaSarkar162/Performance-Testing2/README.md

 I’ve completed performance test on ❖frequently used API for La Mode website.
 ❖ Run in non-GUI mode.
 ❖ Test Report Generate on HTML.
-Test executed for the below mentioned scenario in server 10.0.22000.978

 5 HTTP Request has been used.Those are: